Last updated 22 October 2025

 Reference level and action level

-Since POPs are manufactured pollutants that are not found in a natural state, the reference value for an unaffected state will be zero (really the detection limit).
+Since the monitored contaminants are man-made and do not occur naturally, the reference value for an unaffected state would be zero (technically, the detection limit).

 Threshold limits